-With much of Europe reopened for vaccinated Americans, this fall is a good time to cross the pond.
-For one thing, it’s shoulder season in Europe, meaning you’re likely to score bargains on accommodations and, if you’re lucky, maybe even airfare.
-However, this year — with the pandemic’s toll on airlines — wrangling a discount ticket may be more of a challenge.
+Fall is a good time to cross the pond.
+For one thing, it’s shoulder season in Europe, meaning you’re likely to score bargains on accommodations and, if you’re lucky, maybe even airfare if you plan to fly during October or November.
+However, those discounts may vanish closer to the Christmas holiday season.

 1. Algarve, Portugal

 Lisbon gets all the buzz in Portugal, but about two and a half hours away is a smaller, quieter slice of the country.
 In Algarve get your fill of sun, sand, and golf.
-Check into the Anantara Vilamoura Algarve Resort.
+Check into the Anantara Vilamoura Algarve Resort, one of the best resorts in the Algarve region.
 Expect pampering at its best.
 Anantara Spa, Vilamoura’s award-winning spa, uses healing traditions of the world’s richest wellness cultures, centuries-old Mediterranean therapies, Turkish hammam rituals, and exotic Asian treatments to perfection, creating an unforgettable experience.
 It’s among my favorite spas in the world.
-Three years later, I’m wondering who will top that experience.
+Five years later, I’m wondering who will top that experience.
 Golfers can play on one of Europe’s best courses — the Victoria Course — designed by Arnold Palmer and home to the Portugal Masters.
 It’s a short drive in a Tuk-Tuk to the award-winning beaches.

 Indulge your inner foodie.
 The Spice Spoons program offers the opportunity to go to the local market of Loule with a hotel chef to buy local and fresh ingredients for lunch.
 You and other class members can get in on the game and help the chef prepare traditional Portuguese dishes.
 No worries if you’re a rookie, they were quite kind to my somewhat challenged kitchen skills.
 The food in Algarve is outrageously good like it is in Lisbon.
 It’s hard to have a bad meal.
 Traditional foods rule.
 Think clam xerem (stew with maize meal), cataplana (southern Portuguese meat and seafood stew), seafood acorda (bread casserole), and a whole host of others.
 Salt gets much respect, particularly salt flower.
 Other local favorites include grilled fish, such as sardines dripping on bread accompanied with a montanheira salad, made with tomato and oregano to add that special taste.